erikh2000/web-enc-at-rest/README.md

   * APIs are designed to limit opportunities for misuse
   * 100% test coverage with integration tests that use cryptographic functionality rather than mocks
   * Zero run-time dependencies (other than the browser-provided native APIs) to reduce risk of supply-chain attacks
+  * Independently audited by security experts.
+See "audit history" section below.
 * _Lightweight_
   * Features are minimal to what is needed for encryption-at-rest use cases.
 You can build beyond this within your app
   * Any features beyond the above will be offered in separate, optional NPM packages